 Despite what we’d heard, the 2-day trek to the El Mirador archaeological site in Guatemala wasn’t as hard or as hot as we’d feared and our “rest day” at the site itself was pure pleasure (except for the part about getting peed on by spider monkeys).
 However, things were about to change as we took the long way home.

-We’ve always hated back tracking so we opted to add a day on to or El Mirador jungle trek (making it a six day adventure, not the usual five days) which let us return to Carmelita by making a loop rather than retracing our steps back over the same ground we covered during the walk in.
+We’ve always hated backtracking so we opted to add a day on to or El Mirador jungle trek (making it a 6-day adventure, not the usual five days) which let us return to Carmelita by making a loop rather than retracing our steps back over the same ground we covered during our walk in.

 A mere three hours after leaving El Mirador we reached the Nakbe archaeological site where we set up camp in a cleared area that was once a massive Mayan plaza.

 Discovered in 1930, Nakbe is believed to have been a large city (though mere glimpses of it are currently excavated) and important in the region because of its deposits of limestone which were needed to make the pure white plaster the Mayans were so fond of putting on everything from temple facades to bedroom floors.